 On July 21, 2012, a single inning proved the difference between the Cardinals and Cubs.
-It just turned out to be one heck of an inning.
+It just happened to be a franchise record 12-run rally.

 The Cardinals broke a scoreless tie in the seventh inning with a 12-run, 10-hit outburst that led to a 12-0 win and launched the Redbirds into the record books.
 The 12 runs tied the franchise mark set in 1926, when the Cardinals scored a dozen in the third inning of a double-header against the Phillies.
 The seven doubles in an inning tied a major league record the Boston Bees set in Game 1 of a double-header against the Cardinals in 1936.[1]